reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     You use `iBalance` and `showBalance` in the next steps.

-1. Find and replace Line 1 (below) with Line 2 in *index.mjs* to utilize `iBalance`:
+1. In *index.mjs*, find and replace Line 1 (below) with Line 2 to utilize `iBalance`:

     ``` js
     const acc = await stdlib.newTestAccount(stdlib.parseCurrency(1000));
     const acc = await stdlib.newTestAccount(iBalance);
     ```

-1. Insert `showBalance` (as shown below) to show the account balance before and after contract deployment, and run again:
+1. In *index.mjs*, insert `showBalance` (as shown below) to show the account balance before and after contract deployment, and run again:

     ``` js nonum
     const acc = await stdlib.newTestAccount(stdlib.parseCurrency(1000));